urbanjost/M_intrinsics/README.md

 procedures and to verify correct usage when creating code in a CLI environment.

-Installing manpages can vary.
+The process of installing manpages can vary.
 Check your system documention, but at a minimum if you create the directory $HOME/man/man3 and place the manpages there and add $HOME/man to your $MANPATH you should be able to use the manpages.
 For example:

         mkdir -p $HOME/man/man3
         cd $HOME/man/man3